学习中文的日常必备问题

 How do you say [word] in Chinese?

-[词]用中文怎么说?([Cí] yòng Zhōngwén zěnme shuō?)- Great for expanding vocabulary actively.
+[词]用中文怎么说?([Cí] yòng Zhōngwén zěnme shuō?)- A practical form to expand vocabulary in conversation.

 -